Cannabis and Depression: How It Helps?

 Wrap Up

 Depression is when you feel sad, irritable, or lose interest in basic activities for a long time.
 It is caused by several factors such as traumatic experiences like losing someone close to you.
-THC and CBD from cannabis interact with both CB1 and CB2 in our body and impact the brain to reduce stress and anxiety which often occur in people with depression.
+THC and CBD from cannabis interact with both CB1 and CB2 in our body and are often reported to impact the brain, potentially helping to mitigate stress and anxiety which often occur in people with depression.
 However, there is not enough evidence to support or recommend the use of cannabis for depression as more evidence still needs to be studied.